She-Hulk: Attorney at Law: Post-production

 Visual effects for the series were created by Digital Domain, FuseFX, Soho VFX, Trixter, Wētā FX, and Wylie Co.
 Coiro discussed the digital character of She-Hulk, believing some of the initial negative reactions to it in the marketing was because "she is so different" than other digital characters, as she does not have the same "grisliness, harshness, [or] bulkiness" as characters like Thanos or Hulk do.
 She added that the creatives were focused on achieving detail in She-Hulk's facial expressions and her "nuances of reaction", and credited Alonso for her "incredible eye" in helping to design the character.
 As well, the creative team focused on strength over aesthetics, studying musculature and woman athletes rather than bodybuilders.
 Coiro explained, "So she doesn't have a bodybuilder's physique, but she absolutely has a very strong physique that can justify the actions that she does in the show.
-I think people expected a bodybuilder and for her to have these big, massive muscles but she looks more like Olympians."
+I think people expected a bodybuilder and for her to have these big, massive muscles but she looks more like Olympians".

 Gao noted that, despite Feige encouraging her and the writers to feature She-Hulk as much as possible in the series, when it came time to start filming, it was requested that some of the scenes with She-Hulk be changed to ones with Walters.
 She added that "a lot of things... had to be changed at the last minute" because of this shift, and even while editing the episodes, a number of shots were cut that featured She-Hulk due to budget constraints.
 Digital Domain drew inspiration from the ripening of a strawberry when designing Walters' transformation into She-Hulk.
+A number of final visual effects shots were reportedly added to the series after it had premiered; this was in part because of the rearranging of the character's backstory that originally was scripted to occur at the end of series before being moved up to the first episode in post-production.
+Jamie Gross, Stacey Schroeder, Zene Baker, and Tim Roche served as editors on the series.